Oaken Financial is an online bank in Canada offering a high-interest savings account and Guaranteed Investment Certificates (GICs).

 This is because your money is deposited with either Home Bank or Home Trust Company, both of which are members of CDIC.

-On account opening, you are given an option to have your funds deposited with either Home Bank or Home Trust Company.
+On account opening, you are given the option to have your funds deposited with either Home Bank or Home Trust Company.

 Related: The Best Children’s Savings Accounts in Canada